Support for up to 24 Language Sound Effects

-The new Arcade sound scheme makes sound effects consistent with traditional arcade games for hits and kills, and re-spawns, dead already, and game start.
+The new Arcade sound scheme makes sound effects consistent with traditional arcade games for hits and kills, and re-spawns, dead already, and the game starts.
 The hit/kill sounds have a very short duration.

 In fact, this reinforcement is one of the key drivers in Battlefield Sports' breakthrough patented technology.
 The SATR system ensured that via peer-to-peer system gamers KNOW when they get their opponents.

 In the classic system players of outdoor laser tag often knew when they were hit but not when they tagged their opponent.
 It was a negative reinforcement scenario.

-With the real-time hit-feedback of SATR gamers now have a positive re-enforcement of success within the game.
+With the real-time hit-feedback of SATR gamers now have a positive reinforcement of success within the game.

-The digital sound scheme in the SATR laser tag system has always integral to the gaming experience.
+The digital sound scheme in the SATR laser tag system has always been integral to the gaming experience.

-Previous SATR software versions offered gamers this hit-feedback via a sound effect such as "tagged" or "casualty" in 13 different languages.
+Previous SATR software versions offered gamers this hit feedback via a sound effect such as "tagged" or "hit" in 13 different languages.

 SATR2.2 now offers Battlefield Operators a meta-language option, a sound scheme similar to a retro arcade.

-Sound effects instead of the spoken word are better for players who don’t understand language that the Battlefield Operator has set as standard on his or her gaming guns.
+Sound effects instead of the spoken word are better for players who don’t understand the language that the Battlefield Operator has set as standard on his or her gaming guns.